 - Autonomous vehicles

 Autonomous vehicles rely on high-speed and ultra-low latency connectivity to make instant decisions based on their immediate environment.
-With 5G, automotive firms can ensure vehicles can perform fast and consistent vehicle-to-vehicle (V2V) and vehicle-to-everything (V2X) communication in real-time to inform these decisions.
+With 5G for Industry 4.0, automotive firms can ensure vehicles can perform fast and consistent vehicle-to-vehicle (V2V) and vehicle-to-everything (V2X) communication in real-time to inform these decisions.
 This also enables edge computing to help process the vehicle data as close to the source as possible.